evanpurkhiser/recovery/README.md

 2. Deploy the `worker.js` to cloudflare.

-3. Set the environment variables as described above.
+3. Run `make` and set the environment variables as described above.